osu-crypto/libOTe/libOTe/Vole/LogVole/AUDIT.md

 before allocating the payload.
 The sender and receiver key-derive paths have a regression test that supplies a header one byte above the expected bound.

+Update 2026-08-25:

+The receiver no longer trusts the sender's offline label count.
+The low-level receiver input carries the agreed output length, and `civoleReceiverOffline` compares the fixed-size peer metadata against it before building the CRT context or starting offline setup.
+The default test `LogVole_Civole_RejectsPeerOfflineWidth` supplies only a mismatched count and requires immediate rejection with empty output state.
+This fix is tracked as AUD-153.

 Concern:

 Three transport/robustness gaps against a non-honest peer or transport.
 All are